ajcpereira/observIT/README.md

 *The 15GB disk can grow to accomodate your retention period, you will need the root access at this moment until we give you a script to do so with observit user.

-The only user available to you will be observit and by default user and password are equal, please change this password as soon as you login.

 ### Pre-Setup